Muhammad al-Baridi

-Muhammad al-Baridi, known as Abu Ali al-Baridi and Al-Khal, was a rebel leader during the Syrian Civil War.
+Muhammad al-Baridi (1970 – 15 November 2015), known as Abu Ali al-Baridi and Al-Khal, was a rebel leader during the Syrian Civil War.
 He founded the Yarmouk Martyrs Brigade, which became connected to the Islamic State under his leadership and which he led until his death.

 Biography

 Muhammad al-Baridi was born in 1970 in the village of Jamla, Daraa Governorate, Syria.
-He was born into the Baridi family/clan that is local to the Yarmouk Valley.
-The Baridis are prominent landowners in the area.
+He was born into the prominent Baridi family/clan that is local to the Yarmouk Valley.
 His father was a well-known and wealthy landowner working in agriculture and his son followed in his father's footsteps from the beginning of his working life.
 Muhammad then moved into selling produce in the Deraa markets while not abandoning agricultural work.
-Due to his wealthy family, he had a relatively good education.
 He studied Arabic language for a time at Damascus University, though he does not appear to have graduated with a degree.

 Ideology

 The group he led, the Yarmouk Martyrs Brigade, originally had a nationalist orientation, working in cooperation with Syrian rebel groups.
-It later switched its orientation to an Islamic one, and it is believed that Muhammad held radical views for many years prior to the outbreak of the Syrian Civil War.
+It later switched its orientation to an Islamist one, and it is believed that Muhammad held radical views for many years prior to the outbreak of the Syrian Civil War.